Assassin's Creed Rogue

 - 6 % negative mentions

 The story of "Assassin's Creed Rogue" is generally praised for its unique perspective, allowing players to experience the conflict between Assassins and Templars from the latter's viewpoint through the character Shay Patrick Cormac.
-While many reviewers appreciate the engaging narrative and character development, they also note that the story is relatively short, often completing in around 8-12 hours, which leaves some players wanting more depth and exploration.
+While many reviewers appreciate the engaging narrative and character development, they also note that the story is relatively short, often completing in around 8-12 hours, which leaves some feeling that it lacks depth and could have benefited from more exploration and character interactions.
 Overall, the game is seen as a compelling addition to the franchise, particularly for fans interested in the overarching lore connecting it to previous and subsequent titles.

 “The story is both engaging and morally complex, as Shay’s disillusionment with the Brotherhood leads to one of the most compelling character arcs in the franchise.”